ArunPrasanth-V/MYSQL/README.md

  # SQl : Structured query Language !
     - How SQL is talk to Database.
     There are different ways using query language's like
-        - MYSQL
+        - MYSQL,
-        - Postgresql
+        - Postgresql,
-        - oracle
+        - oracle,
         - etc..,
 # What makes the DBMS unique ?
    - Feature they offer not the language.